Udacity-AdvancedCloudDevOps-Project3/cdond-c3-projectstarter/README-zakarya/README.txt

 A.4
 Evidence in your code that:

 A.4.a
 Compile errors have been fixed.

-    >I added a comment in the code of the file
+    I added comments in the code of the file in path of the repository home:
+    ~/backend/src/main.ts
+    In lines 31 & 32
     "
     ...
         //zak-original-not-commented// .addBearerAuth()x // here is an intentional compile error.
 Remove the "x" and the backend should compile.